College basketball transfer portal: Top 25 overall players

 The 7-foot-1 big man averaged 12.8 points and 7.1 rebounds this season across 31 starts while shooting 52.5-percent from the field.
 He added 1.6 blocks, and averaged 2.6 blocks as a freshman in the Big 12.

 Aidan Sherrell had a breakout season with Alabama as a sophomore, choosing to enter the transfer portal and test a robust market for players with his skillset.
-As he continues to develop as a solid rebounder on both ends of the floor, the upside of his game still provides plenty more to unlock.
+He now lands at Indiana, which has invested big in its starting lineup entering Year Two under Darian DeVries.

 - 3